 You will be invited to contact a named member of the Pupillage Committee if you have a disability and require reasonable adjustments to be made.
 We will also invite you to our coffee and chat event and give you the date for that.

 Who is on the panel for the Second Interview?

-The interview panel will normally comprise 5 members of the Pupillage Committee, with at least 1 QC.
+The interview panel will normally comprise three members of chambers, with at least one KC and two members from the Pupillage Committee.
 It will be gender balanced as far as possible.

 The interview panel will also include an external specialist in diversity and inclusion (i.e. an individual who is not a member of chambers).
 The external specialist’s marks will not be taken into account in selecting for second interview.
 The role of the external specialist will be to check that the Interview Panel is applying the mark scheme correctly and fairly.

 In 2022, the interview panel for second interview is Adrian Williamson KC, Lucy Garrett KC and James Thompson.